gar1t/e2/doc/tutorial.rst

 Handling Messages
 -----------------

-The public API functions used ``e2_service:call/2`` to send messages to the registered service.
-The service process "handles" these messages in ``handle_msg/3``.
+The public API functions use ``e2_service:call/2`` to send messages to the registered service.
+The service process *handles* these messages in ``handle_msg/3``.

-You can see each of the three message sent by the public API functions handled here.
+You can see each of the three message sent by the public API functions handled here:OB

 .. literalinclude:: ../examples/mydb/src/mydb_data.erl
    :language: erlang
    :lines: 28-33

-Our service "serves" access to a single database (opened in ``init/1`` and passed as the third argument to ``handle_msg/3``) -- so each of the three operations, ``get``, ``put``, and ``del`` are trivially passed along to the ``mydb_db`` module.
+Our service "serves" access to a single database (opened in ``init/1`` and passed as the third argument to ``handle_msg/3``).
+Each of the three operations, ``get``, ``put``, and ``del`` are trivially passed along to the ``mydb_db`` module.